UncleGene/concur/rency/rency.md

 The way to fix this is to do validation at the only place that knows about all your processes - on database level.

-&#9679; The most universal way to do this is to add an
+- The most universal way to do this is to add an

-&#9679; unique index on the column.
+  - unique index on the column.

-Unfortunately this is not enough - if you do not change your application code, what you get
+    Unfortunately this is not enough - if you do not change your application code,

-&#9679; ia a bunch of exceptions;
+- what you get ia a bunch of exceptions;

-&#9679; this is the case where you can start appreciating that we "abbreviated" errors  in our helper method.
+- this is the case where you can start appreciating that we "abbreviated" errors  in our helper method.

-&#9679; [pic] so - you have to change your code first to avoid such problems
+- [pic] so - you have to change your code first to avoid such problems

 ### unique.fix :db, diy: true

-Instead of direct usage of first_or_create we'll need to wrap it in a custom method that handles RecordNotFound exception by simply retrying the main flow.
+Instead of direct usage of first_or_create we'll need to

+- wrap it in a custom method that handles RecordNotFound exception
+  - by simply retrying the main flow.

 Let run the test and make sure that everything is fine.

-And it is indeed.
+- And it is indeed.

   Or not...

   This works fine for Postgres.
-If we run the same code on MySQL, we can get a nasty surprise.
+If we run the same code on MySQL

-&#9679;

-This surprise is a multi-layer one: first, how MySQL manages to get to a deadlock performing the same operation?
+- we can get a nasty surprise.
+This surprise is a multi-layer one:
+  - first, how MySQL manages to get to a deadlock performing the same operation?
 And second, why the adapter maps this to StatementInvalid exception - one that we can't blindly catch, as it can indicate real query problems.

-&#9679; [pic]

-So our solution becomes not as elegant as before
+- [pic] So our solution becomes not as elegant as before

 ### unique.fix :db, diy: true, mysql: true

 - We have a second rescue block in our method
-- And it looks inside the message to see whether to retry or rethrow the exception
+- Where we have to looks inside the message to see whether to retry or rethrow the exception
 - Finally we get a hack that works fine on both Postgres and Mysql
+- [pic] Hurray!
+We are moving forward!

+## Facet #2: I Can Haz One or Many?

+The second facet we are going to look at is ActiveRecord associations

+### class Dog

+To look at associations let create a very practicall example.

+- We'll try to build some dogs. (why, or why Rails does not have has_four?
+Dog having many legs sounds very creepy.
+But, perhaps, it was concious choice…)
+- And we'll have corresponding notion of a head and a leg

+### Dog.build
+And - let build some dogs.
+- At first we'll create 20 dogs (sorry, no heads or legs)
+- We'll find a dog without a head, and mitigate this problem
+- We'll do the same to help the dog move around

+### assert_sanity

+To verify what we get I used a